vpavlenko/kule/README.md

+# Kule Text Colorization App

+This application displays text in multiple languages (English, Ukrainian, Spanish) and color-codes them based on Toki Pona definitions.
+It provides tooltips to show the Toki Pona words, their semantic primal color components, and English translations.

+## Styling Guidelines

+- **Background Color**: Never use any backgrounds except #ffffff (white).
+All UI components must adhere to this.
+This is crucial for the color-intensive text display.

 # Kule Text Colorizer Logic

 This project displays a given text, with words colored based on their corresponding Toki Pona definitions.
 The coloring follows a specific set of rules: